Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 ACADIA

-Jacques, son of Daniel Quimine and Marie Torel of Pennemart, Nantes, France, born in the late 1690s, came to Acadia by February 1715, when he married Marie-Josèphe, daughter of Gabriel Chiasson, at Chignecto.
-They settled at Chignecto before moving to Île St.-Jean, today's Prince Edward Island, by the early 1750s.
-They settled at St.-Pierre-du-Nord.
+Jacques, son of Daniel Kimin, Kimine, or Quimine and Marie Torel of Pennemart, Nantes, France, born in the late 1690s, came to Acadia by February 1715, when he married Marie-Josèphe, daughter of Gabriel Chiasson and Marie Savoie, at Chignecto.
+Jacques and Marie-Josèphe settled at Chignecto before moving to Île St.-Jean, today's Prince Edward Island, by the early 1740s.
+They were counted at Étang-St.-Pierre near Havre-St.-Pierre, on the island's north shore, in August 1752.
 They had eight children, including two sons who settled on Île St.-Jean.
-Their daughters married into the Charpentier, Douville, Fouquet, Le Buf or Le Buffe, and Montary, Montaury, or Montory families and also settled on Île St.-Jean.
+Jacques and Marie-Josèphe's daughters married into the Bertaud dit Montaury, Charpentier, Douville, Fouquet, and Le Buf or Le Buffe families and also settled on the island.

 LE GRAND DÉRANGEMENT